max-talanov/1/AI_Neurotechnologies_bla_bla_bla_course/IM.md

 ## Design

+The design is the "find the solution" phase that in case of inventions/innovations should lead to the early, in fact as early as possible prototype to test the solution.

 The design starts with the high level view (HLD) where we broadly try to understand the possible solution having functional and non functional requirements in hand as well as IFR.

 Firstly we have to identify the high level technical contradictions (TC) in the form: